particl/particl-market/README.md

 * Run `npm run db:migrate:rollback` to rollback one migration
 * Run `npm run db:seed` to seed sample data into the database
 * Run `npm run db:reset` to rollback all migrations and migrate any migration again
-* Run recreate-dbs.sh to recreate all databases
+* Run `./bin/recreate-dbs.sh` to recreate dev/test databases

 ### Console
 * To run your own created command enter `npm run console <command-name>`.
 * This list all your created commands `npm run console:help`.

-### WEB CLI
-* This CLI gives you easy access to the RPC commands.
-* Run `npm run serve` to serve the app.
-* Go to `http://localhost:3000/cli` to access the CLI.
-* Type `help` to get a list of supported commands.

 ### Scaffolding Commands
 All the templates for the commands are located in `src/console/templates`.